zbikma/zbikma/README.md

 # 💫 About Me:
-I am currently working on AI automation using LLM (gpt)<br>I am experimenting with applied deep learning and AI Agents<br>
+I am currently working on AI automation using Large Language Models LLM for short<br>I am experimenting with deep learning, AI Agents and Multi AI Agent Systems<br>I love reading more than anything also coding to implement something that sparks in my head<br>I code with multiple languages but i don't say I know everythig about alll the languages I use<br> I mostly learn and use the languages for what they are useful and designed for<br>

 ## 🌐 Socials: